ZoneMinder/zoneminder/README.txt

-   remove  isolated pixels (see below) before  being  counted, and  the third uses a more sophisticated analysis which  is designed   to  aggregate  alarmed  pixels  into  continuous groups,  or  `blobs'.
+   remove  isolated pixels (see below) before  being  counted, and  the third uses a more sophisticated analysis which  is designed   to  aggregate  alarmed  pixels  into  continuous groups,  or  'blobs'.
 Blob analysis default,  however  this method  takes slightly longer and so if you find  that  one of  the  other methods works just as well for you  and  you wish  to maximise performance you can opt for that instead.
-   Some  of  the  more useful alarm related features  such  as highlighted  analysis images are only  available  with  the `Blob' setting.
+   Some  of  the  more useful alarm related features  such  as highlighted  analysis images are only  available  with  the 'Blob' setting.

    Min/Maximum  Pixel Threshold - These setting  are  used  to define  limits for the difference in value between a  pixel